 Once your new 3D printer arrives it is good to understand its capabilities.
-There are many 3D printing test files to choose from on Thingiverse.
+There are many 3D printing test files to choose from on file repositories.
 The reason to use a proper test file is because it contains all hard-to-print bits.
 After printing such object it becomes clear what settings you need to complete tricky and detailed projects.
 Also these files are designed in a way that you don’t use a lot of filament and printing time.

 3D Printing Test – Ctrl V Test File